How to Sell Digital Products in 2026: A Step-by-Step Guide for Creators

 Here are 3 practical tips for finding your audience’s pain points:

 3. Analyze Your Top-Performing Content: Go look at your most saved or shared posts.
 Is there a common theme?
-This is the content your audience finds so valuable they want to return to it.
-It’s the perfect foundation for a more in-depth digital product.
+This is the content your audience finds so valuable they want to return to it — it’s the perfect foundation for a more in-depth digital product.

-The goal isn't to invent a problem to solve.
-It's to listen for the one your followers are already talking about.
-They are literally telling you what they're willing to pay for—you just have to pay attention.
+The goal isn’t to invent a problem to solve.
+It’s to listen for the one your followers are already talking about.
+They are literally telling you what they’re willing to pay for — you just have to pay attention.

 Validate Your Idea Before You Build Anything